Marriage, Family, and Friends….Oh My!

 These words spoke to me, because too often I’m aware of couples on the brink of break-ups, posting on Facebook® about their soul mates being the best thing that ever happened in their lives.
 People who are struggling in their relationships often view these messages and fall into the rabbit’s hole of comparison.
 This often leads to greater personal distress.
 Does anyone else have a strong desire to shout out about the reality of what it is like to actual trenches of married life?
 It is very clear that we all need some serious inspiration and support.

+A happy and healthy marriage.
 Every relationship is layered.
 In-laws, children, careers, friendships, etc. have a major impact on us.
 Jim and I often joke that we could have the perfect marriage if everyone else (mainly our kids) didn’t get in the way.
 On the other hand, our kids have at several points been the purpose of fighting to make our marriage work.

+A happy and healthy marriage.
 One thing we have learned for sure is that prayer, counseling, and communication classes have been the saving grace for us.
 We are very open about this and willing to share our story.
 Our love for one another has always been our greatest strength, but we got married very young and very different (from each other).
 When the layers were added, we barely made it through at times.
 Twenty-six years later, we are still connected with two Christian marriage groups and remain on the path to deepen our commitment to one another.
 Still….so….challenging.